Community College of Philadelphia Data & Information Overview

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

-The full-time faculty percentage at Community College of Philadelphia is 42%.
-This is lower than the national average of 47%.
+The full-time faculty percentage at Community College of Philadelphia is 43%.
+This is comparable to the national average of 47%.

 Retention and Graduation Rates at Community College of Philadelphia